Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/queue.md

 - `#!dae var func function`
     A function with no return value, expecting an integer as a parameter.
 - `#!dae var int data`
-    When calling 'function', this value is passed as a parameter
+    When calling `function`, this value is passed as a parameter

 ### `CQ_Enqueue`
 Appends a function together with an optional value to the callback queue.